Electric Overhead Inspections can be used to conduct inspection campaigns and monitor the condition of electric overhead assets.

 |Item||Description||Minimum user type|

 An ArcGIS Experience Builder app used by engineering staff to create, manage, and monitor overhead inspections.

 Assigned - Overhead Inspections

 An ArcGIS Survey123 form used by inspectors to conduct assigned inspections on overhead assets.

 Needs Repair - Overhead Inspections

-An ArcGIS Survey123 form used by field staff to conduct repairs on overhead assets.
+An ArcGIS Survey123 form used by mobile workers to conduct repairs on overhead assets.

 Unassigned - Overhead Inspections